TBSantana/Barcelona_AirBnb_Data_Analysis/README.md

 Some of the diferent resources that help me to explore and analize the data are:

 1. AirBnb http://insideairbnb.com/get-the-data.html for the labelled datasets
+2. Udacity Nanodegree program
-2. Universitat Oberta Catalunya for the Jupiter notebooks with python kernels
+3. Universitat Oberta Catalunya for the Jupiter notebooks with python kernels
-3. Kaggle for inspire me with other related datasets https://www.kaggle.com/fermatsavant/airbnb-dataset-of-barcelona-city
+4. Kaggle for inspire me with other related datasets https://www.kaggle.com/fermatsavant/airbnb-dataset-of-barcelona-city
-4. Aurélien Géron for the insights i have found in his book "Hand-On Machine Learning with Scikit-Learn, Keras & TensorFlow"
+5. Aurélien Géron for the insights i have found in his book "Hand-On Machine Learning with Scikit-Learn, Keras & TensorFlow"

 # Future work